bfeitknecht/vault/sem4/CN/VRL/CN-v-w05.md

 ## Routing Algorithms
+Nodes are decentralized and distributed.
+There is no controller and the nodes only know what they exchange in messages.
+There may be link failures at any given time.

 | Algorithm       | Definition                                                         | Correctness                              | Convergence                              | Scalability               | Local Policy Flexibility                            | Link Failure Detection                         |
 | --------------- | ------------------------------------------------------------------ | ---------------------------------------- | ---------------------------------------- | ------------------------- | --------------------------------------------------- | ---------------------------------------------- |